lombardo-chcg/slick-exercises/README.md

 ## how to use

-The job of the user is to move through the challenges on [PGExercises](https://pgexercises.com/), implementing the solution queries in this project using the Slick DSL, and verifying their code via the provided test suite.
+Move through the challenges on [PGExercises](https://pgexercises.com/), implementing the solution queries in this project using the Slick DSL, and verifying their code via the provided test suite.

 This project is meant to be used in tandem with the [PGExercises](https://pgexercises.com/) website.
 It currently implements 2 exercise categories from that site: